parsasi/twitter-api-docs/docs/sending-a-request.md

 ![Base URL](../assets/images/config20.png)

 ### Callback URL
-This is the endpoint, at which we will be expecting the user to be redirected to.
-In our app, this is our `/returned` endpoint.
+This endpoint is the endpoint that the Twitter will send the users to, when they have signed in.
+Since we are not implementing OAuth in our application, we won't need to implement this endpoint in our application.

 ![Returned URL](../assets/images/config21.png)